Weak Value Advantage in Overcoming Noise: Conclusion and open questions

-\emph{Conclusion.---} We have demonstrated the utility of the WVMP in effectively overcoming various types of noise channels that affect the primary system.
-Such robustness to first order cannot be achieved solely through strong measurements or even strong measurements and postselection.
-Our findings showcase that learning the operator $A$ which governs the entanglement between the probe and the primary system under the influence of a Pauli noise channel, a unital channel, or an amplitude and phase damping channel, can be accomplished successfully with an impact that is quadratically better when using WVMP compared to any method using strong measurements alone, and in the latter case, also compared to any method using strong measurements and postselection.
+We have demonstrated the utility of the WVMP in effectively overcoming noise channels that affect the primary system.
+Our findings showcase that learning the operator $A$ which governs the entanglement between the probe and the primary system under the influence of an amplitude and phase damping channel, can be accomplished successfully with an impact that is quadratically better when using WVMP compared to any method using strong measurements alone, and also compared to any method using strong measurements and postselection.
 In doing so, we have underscored the benefit of the WVMP and WV, particularly in the less explored scenario of noise affecting the primary system.
+We note that the advantage of the WVMP lies in its ability to cancel the linear order contribution of noise in the measurement result, even when the initial state is linearly affected by noise, an ability that the strong measurement lacks

-A major contribution of the current work is the introduction of rigorous study of the WVMP advantage compared to other measurement protocols, by proving there are rigorously defined tasks that the WVMP can accomplish while measurement protocols consisting of strong measurements and postselection cannot.
-By doing so we prove the advantage of the WVMP, and that this advantage does not come from the postselection alone.
+In contrast, we prove that for different types of noise channels, specifically Pauli or unital noise, the advantage of the WVMP disappears once the strong measurement is supplemented with postselection, indicating that this advantage has its limits.

-\emph{Open questions.---} Hopefully, this work will lead to extensions to more general cases, and in particular to the interesting scenario where the noise acts both on the system and on the probe, as well as to multi-particle systems or higher dimensional systems.
-Another question worth exploring is what happens under general noise channels-- Is there an advantage for the WVMP when we have no (or weaker) guarantee regarding the nature of the noise channel?
+Hopefully, this work will lead to extensions to more general cases, and in particular to the interesting scenario where the noise acts both on the system and on the probe, as well as to multi-particle systems or higher dimensional systems.
+Another question worth exploring is what happens under general noise channels: Is there an advantage for the WVMP when we have no guarantee regarding the nature of the noise channel?
 Lastly, it would be instructive to take into account the variance and sampling overhead associated with the WVMP, and find a trade-off between the variance and the bias.
 This exploration could provide insights into the practical limitations and trade-offs in applying the WVMP in different settings and applications.